oracle-livelabs/apex/workflows/4-add-human-tasks.md

   You will find that the Task Details Page Number is replaced by the Task Details Page URL containing the link to the generated Details Page.

-6. In the Task Definitions Page, Click **Appointment Request** and then in the **Appointment Request** task definition, under settings,
+6. In the Task Definitions Page, Click **Appointment Request**, and then in the **Appointment Request** task definition, under settings,
     - For Actions Source, select **SQL Query**
     - Under **Actions SQL Query**, Copy and paste the below SQL Query